 While we don’t have the comparison of a multi-day liveaboard, we felt that a day excursion by motorboat was sufficient (to see all the sights we wanted to experience).
 We also don’t have the experience of joining other day tour operators in Labuan Bajo on the same tour, so we can’t judge how well Red Whale Dive Center did in comparison to them.

-The Red Whale Day Tour was not perfect, but we never felt like we didn’t want to be there or get off the boat/back to Labuan Bajo as quickly as possible.
+The Red Whale Day Tour wasn’t perfect, but we never felt like we didn’t want to be there or that we needed to get off the boat/back to Labuan Bajo as quickly as possible.
 We hope Red Whale Dive Center will take our recommendations to heart and improve their day tours – to make them a safe, inclusive and enjoyable experience for all their guests.

 Where to stay in Labuan Bajo